itsleaheye/Cantrip/README.md

 * Custom character images that users can upload, which will replace the base class icons
 * Report a bug feature
 * Animated splash screen featuring the Cantrip logo created by Leah Nonay, 2020

+# Current Bug
+* If you want to open up this app to play with it yourself as I complete development, be aware that you need to repath the initial launch page to the first stage of the character creator (From 'new MyCharactersPage()' to 'new CharacterCreatePage()'.
+You will need to create an instance of a character before reloading the app, as the original home page list view of characters, does not have any error handling for null tables.
+Due to this, you will not be able to launch the app unless you populate the table.